 In “The Almost People”, Jennifer shows herself to be quite the hypocrite.
 At one point, she makes a clone of herself, has a cat fight with herself, and then sacrifices her other self for the cause, so she can gain Rory’s trust and sell the façade she’s putting on.
 She claims she’s all about freedom and gaining equal rights for the gangers, but really, she’s just a human-hating bigot who’s only out for herself, and she doesn’t care who she has to step on to get what she wants.
 It’s ironic that Jennifer used to be a bit of a pushover when we first met her, because in the second episode, she becomes a woman on a warpath: a smug, twisted villainous presence who’s very confident and assertive, and very determined to make her dreams a reality.
 She also used to have a thing for Rory, and once she becomes evil, her old crush on him remains in a twisted new form.
 Instead of killing him right away once he’s outlived his purpose, Jennifer seems intent to keep him around as a pet after she’s showed her true colors.

-But in a karmic twist, Jennifer herself gets backstabbed, since the ganger Doctor only pretended to join her cause to turn all the other clones against her, and she does not take it well.
-As Jennifer grows more and more vicious and deranged, she starts to lose more and more of her humanity on the inside and outside.
+But in a karmic twist, Jennifer herself gets backstabbed, since the Doctor only pretended to join her cause to turn all the other clones against her, and she does not take it well.
+As Jennifer grows more and more vicious and deranged, she starts to lose more and more of her humanity on the inside and the outside.
 During the last act, she mutates into a great big hulking beast and tries to kill everyone – humans and gangers alike – out of spite, since she has nothing left to lose anymore.
 Eventually, she’s put down like a mad dog and destroyed by her own hatred and obsession.
-Jennifer proves to be both a despicable and pitiable character as a product of her environment, and an excellent cautionary tale about not letting your hatred for other people consume you.
+Jennifer proves to be both a despicable and pitiable character as a product of her environment, and an excellent cautionary tale about why you shouldn’t let your hatred for other people consume you.

 Jimmy Wicks (Mark Bonnar) is a proud dad who’s mainly concerned with getting back home in time for his kid’s birthday.
 Like all of his co-workers, he’s very resistant to the idea of the gangers being anything more than pale imitations of their creators, but he starts to grow uneasy when he realizes he and his ganger share the same love for their son, and it starts to become harder to deny his other self’s humanity.
 Ganger Jimmy helps Jennifer pull off her crazy plan to get rid of all the humans so they can be free, until the Doctor lays a massive guilt trip on him and gives him a reality check that he’s essentially killing Adam’s father.
 He doubles back to save everyone but he’s too late to save his other self from being killed, so human Jimmy pushes him to take his place, giving him his blessing to raise Adam so their son can still have a dad in his life.
 Ganger Jimmy basically got what he wanted in the worst way possible, and he’ll have to live with the guilt for the rest of his life, dreading the inevitable day when he’ll have to tell Adam the truth about everything that happened.
 It’s a bittersweet outcome, but I’m kind of glad Matthew Graham went there, so there are real, lasting consequences to this ganger revolution storyline.